Skip to main content

 Handling Dynamic Content & Anti-Aliasing

-• Threshold Tuning: Set --threshold 0.03 to 0.08 depending on font rendering.
+• Threshold Tuning: Set pixel diff threshold to 0.030.08 depending on font rendering.
 Lower thresholds catch subtle shifts but increase false positives from subpixel anti-aliasing.

 • Token Masking: Replace dynamic variables ({{user.first_name}}) with deterministic placeholders (TEST_USER) before sending to the API.
 This prevents snapshot drift caused by varying string lengths.